 If you're replacing an old stove with a brand-new one, you may be puzzled to find that the outlet into which the old one was plugged has only three slots arranged in a circle.
 That's because the stove was manufactured and the outlet purchased before the National Electric Code (NEC) began to require grounding on all 240-volt circuits.
 Before it made this requirement, the NEC permitted the neutral wire to act as the ground, but even though that has now changed, it doesn't mean you have to rewire the outlet to plug in the new stove because existing three-slot outlets are grandfathered in.

-The only way to connect a new stove to an existing three-slot outlet, according to Appliance-Repair-It.com, is to replace the power cord, and for safety reasons, this job should be done by an electrician.
+The only way to connect a new stove to an existing three-slot outlet, is to replace the power cord, and for safety reasons, this job should be done by an electrician.
 The electrical panel on a new stove has two hot terminals, a neutral and a ground, and all are independent.
-If you want to connect a three-prong cord, you need to bond the neutral and ground terminals with a bonding plate or piece of eight-gauge wire before connecting the neutral cord wire to the neutral terminal.
+If you want to connect a three-prong cord, you need to bond the neutral and ground terminals with a bonding plate or piece of six-gauge wire before connecting the neutral cord wire to the neutral terminal.

 In the obverse situation, when you want to plug an old stove into a four-slot outlet, you'll have to install a four-prong cord, but the panel in an old stove only has three terminals.
 Because the ground terminal is missing, you need to connect the ground wire to a ground screw in the stove body.
 The screw has often already been installed by the manufacturer, but if not, get an electrician to install one.
 This configuration will protect the user from electric shock, but the circuitry will still be grounded by the neutral wire.